GuiFornes/stereo-vision/src/README.md

 python3 3_calibration.py
 ```
 ### The following scripts are independent of each others and can be launched after that the calibration is realized.
+Scripts 4 and 6 work with the picture stored in `scenes/photo.png`.
+Save a picture with script 0 or put one there.
 - **_src/4_disparity/py_** : Compute and show the disparity map of `src/scenes/photo.png`.
  ```bash
 python3 4_disparity.py